Why Multi-Member LLCs Must Adopt a Buy Sell Agreement

 To hire us click on the appropriate link below to pay in our secure online store with your major credit card then click on the link below and complete our online Buy Sell Agreement Questionnaire.

-- $897 Buy Sell Agreement Order Form – if we formed or will form the LLC
+- $897 Buy Sell Agreement Order Form – if we formed or will form the LLC and 90 days have not elapsed since the LLC was formed.

 - $1,497 Buy Sell Agreement Order Form – if we did not form the LLC